ART OF POWER

 31 MARCH 2017 – 14 JANUARY 2018*

-Art of Power is an exciting new collaborative exhibition, split across two venues, The Hunterian, Glasgow and Mount Stuart and the ticket price covers entry to the exhibition at both.
+Art of Power was an exciting new collaborative exhibition, split across two venues, The Hunterian, Glasgow and Mount Stuart.

-This two venue exhibition offers a unique opportunity to see major paintings from the Bute Collection at Mount Stuart, one of the foremost private collections in the UK.
+This two venue exhibition offered a unique opportunity to see major paintings from the Bute Collection at Mount Stuart, one of the foremost private collections in the UK.

 STEVEN CLAYDON: INTRODUCED SPECIES IN MICRONESIA